 Huntsville Pedestrian Accident Attorney

 Tens of thousands of pedestrians are injured each year in accidents involving automobiles.
 When struck by a car, pedestrians can be severely injured, even in accidents where the car was traveling as little as 10 mph.
 While most pedestrian accidents involve people under the influence of drugs or alcohol or crossing busy lanes illegally, even when pedestrians take every safety precaution, they may be hit by drivers failing to take the necessary care to avoid accidents.
-If you’ve been injured as a pedestrian in an automobile accident, the Huntsville pedestrian accident lawyers at Conchin, Cole & Jordan have provided the information you need to make an informed decision in your case.
+If you’ve been injured as a pedestrian in an car accident, the Huntsville pedestrian accident attorneys at Conchin, Cole, Jordan & Sherrod have provided the information you need to make an informed decision in your case.

 Drivers have an obligation to avoid hitting pedestrians, even if they are not in a crosswalk or sidewalk.
 Almost all pedestrian accidents involve negligence.